-When people ask me why I love travelling so much, I always answer with a shrug.
+When people ask me why I love traveling so much, I always answer with a shrug.
 It’s not that I don’t know why.
 It’s just that the answer is too big for me to convey through words…

 The answer takes on so many shapes and forms.
-It’s the kind family that took me in when I visited Quetzaltenango.
-They showed me generosity when they had little to begin with.
-It’s the child from Bagan who just wants an education and doesn’t want any toys or clothes who taught me about happiness and gratitude.
-It’s the meal in Ubud that was prepared with fresh ingredients from the staggered grassy green fields.
+It’s the kind family that took me in when I visited Quetzaltenango and showed me generosity when they had little to begin with.
+It’s the child from Old Bagan, despite his upbringing, still smiles and carries hope for a better future, who taught me happiness and to have gratitude.
+It’s the meal in Ubud from a family restaurant that was prepared with fresh ingredients from their fields passed down through generations in the lush forest.
 It’s the sunlight during golden hour and the way it changes as it moves across the tree tops that make my heart flutter every single time.

-I guess the heart of it is escaping the monotony of my regular life.
+I guess the heart of it is escaping the monotony of my day-to-day life.
 I hate being stuck in a cycle.
-Routine is nice, it’s convenient, and it makes life simple but it washes out excitement and curiosity.
-Worst of all, it makes me crave adventure.
-It makes me feel trapped when all I want to do is run wild and free.
-I want to feel alive.
-I don’t want to get through time just to make a living.
+Routine is convenient, it makes life simple, but it washes out excitement and curiosity.
+It makes me feel trapped when all I want to do is explore every corner of the world.
+It makes me crave adventure.
+I don’t want a life where I just live to make a living.

-I want to visit other fellow human beings.
-It sounds invasive, but I want to take part in their lives and invite them into mine.
+I want to meet my fellow human beings all around the world.
+I want to take part in their lives and invite them into mine.
 I want to see their culture and maybe, hopefully, show them mine too.
-I don’t want to take their gifts or land, I just want to take away a new way of life.
-A new angle.
-Appreciation, gratitude.
-Refreshed eyes second to a refreshed soul.
+The more I travel, the more I realize how similar we all are.